Jordanians Rally In Solidarity With Gazans

-(MENAFN- Jordan Times) AMMAN - Jordanians took to the streets across the Kingdom on Friday to express solidarity with the Palestinian people in Gaza and condemn the violations committed by the Israeli occupation forces against innocent civilians in the Gaza Strip.
+(MENAFN- Jordan Times) AMMAN - Thousands of Jordanians took to the street after the Friday prayer nationwide to express solidarity with the Palestinian people in Gaza who are facing brutal aggression by the Israeli Occupation forces.

-The participants in the marches called on Arab countries and human rights organisations around the world to intervene and stand against the aggression on the besieged Strip, Al Mamlaka TV reported.
+Participants in the marches lifted banners calling for the immediate stop of the heinous Israeli attack, increasing humanitarian aid into the besieged strip, and the Israeli forces to leave all areas of Gaza, the Jordan News Agency, Petra, reported.

-They also urged the international community, the UN Security Council and relevant international organisations to shoulder their responsibilities to stop the aggression, which constitutes a violation of humanitarian laws and a blatant attack on innocent civilians.
+They also praised Jordan's stances in delivering assistance to Gazans and his majesty King Abdullah's efforts in seeking an end to the war on the strip.

 Legal Disclaimer: